tomasjurkovic/javascript-full-course/README.md

 # javascript-full=course
- Udemy course based by Jonas Schmedtmann
+ This repo is mostly based on Udemy course by Jonas Schmedtmann:
+ 'The modern JavaScript course for everyone!
+Master JavaScript with projects, challenges and theory.
+Many courses in one!'